Spheres and Projections for $\mathrm{Out}(F_n)$: Mapping class groups in

 We also need a similar minimal position for arcs with endpoints sliding on a curve $\delta$.
-To fix notation, let $\delta$ be a closed curve in $W_n$.
-An \emph{arc relative to $\delta$} is an embedded arc both of whose endpoints lie on $\delta$.
-A homotopy of such an arc is allowed to move the endpoints only on $\delta$.
-The arc is called \emph{essential}, if it is not homotopic to a subset of $\delta$.
+To fix notation, let $\delta$ be an embedded closed curve in $W_n$.
+An \emph{arc relative to $\delta$} is an embedded arc $a$ in $W_n$ both of whose endpoints lie on $\delta$.
+A homotopy of such an arc will always mean a homotopy though arcs relative to $\delta$.
+The arc $a$ is called \emph{essential}, if it is not homotopic to a subset of $\delta$.

-We say that the arc $a$ is in \emph{minimal position} with respect to a sphere system $\Sigma$ if for one (and hence, any) lift $\widetilde{a}$ of $a$ into the universal cover of $W_n$ the following hold. \begin{enumerate}[i)] \item $\widetilde{a}$ intersects each lift $\widetilde{\sigma}$ of a sphere in $\Sigma$ in at most one point. \item If $\widetilde{\delta}$ is a lift of $\delta$ containing an endpoint of $\widetilde{a}$, then it intersects no sphere that $\widetilde{a}$ intersects. \end{enumerate} \begin{lemma} Let $\Sigma$ be a sphere system and $\delta$ be a closed curve in minimal position with respect to $\Sigma$.
-Let $a$ be an essential arc relative to $\delta$ which is in minimal position with respect to $\Sigma$, and intersects $\Sigma$.
+\begin{defi} We say that the arc $a$ is in \emph{minimal position (relative to $\delta$)} with respect to a sphere system $\Sigma$ if for one (and hence, any) lift $\widetilde{a}$ of $a$ into the universal cover of $W_n$ the following hold. \begin{enumerate}[i)] \item $\widetilde{a}$ intersects each lift $\widetilde{\sigma}$ of a sphere in $\Sigma$ in at most one point. \item If $\widetilde{\delta}$ is a lift of $\delta$ containing an endpoint of $\widetilde{a}$, then it intersects no sphere that $\widetilde{a}$ intersects. \end{enumerate} If the curve $\delta$ is understood, we will simply speak of minimal position of $a$. \end{defi} Note that part~ii) in particular implies that an endpoint of $a$ is not contained in any of the spheres in $\Sigma$.

+Figure~\ref{fig:slide-arc} shows the two ways in which an arc can fail to be in minimal position.
+It is true that $a$ is in minimal position relative to $\delta$ with respect to $\Sigma$ if and only if the number of intersections between $a$ and $\Sigma$ is minimized among all arcs homotopic to $a$.
+This statement can be shown similarly to Lemma~\ref{lem:minpos-arcs}, but we do not provide details since we do not use this characterization of minimal position.

+To study minimal position of arcs, we again use the tree $T_\Sigma$ defined above.
+As for curves, we assume that all arcs intersect the product regions $N(\sigma)$ in straight segments $\{p\}\times(0,1)$.

+\begin{lemma} Let $\Sigma$ be a simple sphere system and $\delta$ be a closed curve in minimal position with respect to $\Sigma$.
+Let $a$ be an essential arc relative to $\delta$.
+Then $a$ can be changed by a homotopy to be in minimal position with respect to $\Sigma$.

+On the other hand, suppose that $a$ is in minimal position with respect to $\Sigma$ and suppose that it does intersect $\Sigma$.